astronomer/astro-docs/enterprise/v0.25/04_deploy/04_deploy-nfs.md

 description: "How to push DAGs to an Airflow Deployment on Astronomer using an external NFS volume."
 ---

-## Overview

-Starting in Astronomer Enterprise v0.25, you can use an external [Network File System (NFS) Volume](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) to deploy DAGs to an Airflow Deployment on Astronomer.

-Unlike [deploying DAGs via the Astronomer CLI](/docs/enterprise/v0.25/deploy/deploy-cli), deploying DAGs to an NFS volume, such as Azure File Storage or Google Cloud Filestore, does not require rebuilding a Docker image and restarting your underlying Airflow service.
-When a DAG is added to an NFS volume, it automatically appears in the Airflow UI without requiring additional action or causing downtime.

-This guide provides the necessary setup for connecting an NFS volume to Astronomer as a DAG deploy option.
-Some considerations before completing this setup:

-- NFS volumes are used only for DAG deploys.
-To add dependencies or other requirements to your Deployment, you still need to set them in your `requirements.txt` and `packages.txt` files and rebuild your image via the CLI as described in [Customize Images](/docs/enterprise/v0.25/develop/customize-image).
-- DAGs must be deployed directly to NFS volumes.
-They cannot be deployed via the Astronomer CLI or an Astronomer service account.

 ## Enable NFS Volume Storage

 NFS volume deploys must be explicitly enabled on Astronomer by a System Admin.
 To enable it, update your `config.yaml` file with the following values: